bird-house/birdhouse-deploy/birdhouse/README.rst

   * Please ensure that your key does not require a passphrase since backups must be run without any additional user input.
 Also ensure that your key is generated using a modern, secure algorithm that is supported by the remote ssh server you are trying to log into.
+At time of writing, the RSA algorithm is considered insecure by most modern standards; an algorithm such as ECDSA is preferred.

   * You can test whether your keys are sufficient for restic by running the ``birdhouse/scripts/test-restic-keypair.sh`` script.